1Salivan1/collabs-backand/README.md

 1. `npm run build` - сreates a dist folder with js files;
 2. `npm run start` - launches the project from the dist folder.

+## Extra - create database

+If you want create your own db, еhe files for creating tables are located in the following path:
+`src/sql/db.sql`